NathanEdg/SpikeReports/APP_HOME_SETUP.md

 - View all historical daily report summaries
 - Summaries are automatically sorted by date (newest first)
 - Click "View Details" to see the full master report and team summaries
-- Persistent storage using SQLite database
+- Persistent storage using PostgreSQL database

 ## Setup Instructions